On the immersion classes of nearby Lagrangians: Application to Lagrangian embeddings

 The precise result we shall prove in the next Section is: \begin{prop} If $j\co L \to \TN$ is an exact Lagrangian embedding then the composition $BJ \circ \Tuoloopzero$ is null-homotopic, i.e. the stable sphere bundle associated to $\eta$ is trivial on $\loops_{0} L$. \end{prop}

 The reader may think of the above result as a more concrete version of Theorem \ref{thm:equivalence_spectra}.
-In order to use it, we recall the statement of the $h$-principle for Lagrangian immersions \cite{gromov-pdr}: the set of isotopy classes of Lagrangian immersions homotopic to a given map
+In order to use it, we recall the statement of the $h$-principle for Lagrangian immersions \cite{gromov-pdr,Lees}: the set of Lagrangian regular homotopy classes homotopic to a given map